 The Produce the Note Defense

-In the "produce the note" defense, the homeowner demands that the foreclosing bank produce the original note (or prove in some other way that it is the true owner of the note) to demonstrate it has the legal right to foreclose.
+In the "produce the note" defense, the homeowner demands that the foreclosing party produce the original note (or prove in some other way that it is the true owner of the note) to demonstrate it has the legal right to foreclose.
 (Some courts allow a copy of the note to suffice.)
+When the foreclosure crisis first began, attorneys representing homeowners used this defense to stop some foreclosures.
+This sometimes worked because producing the note can be difficult.
+In many cases, the debt is sold among different banks and investors -- sometimes over and over again.
+Every so often, the new owner of the loan does not get the proper paperwork to show they own the note and mortgage.
+Even in situations where the original note is available, the indorsements might not be in order.

 Judicial foreclosure.
 In a judicial foreclosure, the bank files a lawsuit in state court.
 You will receive a foreclosure complaint, petition, or similar document, along with a summons.
-In this type of foreclosure, you can request that the bank produce the note as part of that lawsuit.
+In this type of foreclosure, you can raise the issue of standing as part of that lawsuit.
 (To learn more, read our article How to Fight a Foreclosure in Court: Judicial Foreclosure.)

 Nonjudicial foreclosure.
 With a nonjudicial foreclosure, the bank can foreclose without going to court.
 This means that you'll need to file your own lawsuit to bring up this issue.
 (To learn more, read our article How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)